oernster/3D-printing-info/README.md

 git clone -paste in your copied command here without minus signs-

 This should copy this entire repository to your local machine.

-Now click on the klipper folder and read everything relevant to you.

 ### levelling: contains information on levelling and resolving adhesion issues for FDM printers, including a picture of a good well levelled set of 9 squares on a Prusa i3 MKS3+ smooth sheet bed.